Siohfox/EbonDevJournal/DevJournel_Ebonkeep.md

 Integrating the AI Perception system further enriched the AI's responsiveness.
 By configuring senses such as sight and hearing, NPCs could react more naturally to the player's actions, creating a more immersive experience (Epic Games, 2025b).

 However, not all aspects proceeded smoothly.
 The initial setup of the AI systems was time-consuming, with challenges arising from understanding the intricacies of Behavior Trees and Perception components.
-Debugging AI behaviors required meticulous attention, as minor misconfigurations could lead to erratic NPC actions.
+Debugging AI behaviors required a lot of attention, as minor misconfigurations could lead to erratic NPC actions.
 Additionally, while the visual scripting through Blueprints was powerful, it occasionally became complex to manage, especially when dealing with extensive AI logic.

+A very important reflection was that the movement system used was very janky, and is not something i'd recommend.
+We made the character move a bit like a Fortnite third person shooter character, and it just feels bad to use.
+If I had more time, i would love to introduce a proper movement system to the game.

 ### What would you do differently next time?

 Reflecting on the development process, I can already find areas to improve.
 Firstly, time planning and casualty planning could have been much better, we found a lot of group changes happened which stunted the development of the project.
 In the future, i should be prepared for this and get work done faster to compensate.
 Early-stage prototypes could help identify potential pitfalls in AI behavior and system integration, allowing for timely adjustments.

+I would love to use a better movement system, and allocate more time into the character, even if it wasn't my main goal.

 ## Bibliography